What Is Communication Technology?

 |Work Environment||Office Setting|

-Students in a communication technology degree, such as a Bachelor of Science in Information and Communications Technology, take classes that cover a variety of topics, including video, telecommunications, radio, cable, satellite, computers, and wireless Internet.
-Courses are designed to teach students how to install, repair, upgrade, maintain, and operate communication devices.
+Students in a communication technology degree, such as a Bachelor of Science in Information and Communications Technology, take classes that cover a variety of topics, including technology, business, and management.
 A hands-on approach is significant in any communication technology program because it gives students insight into the future of this industry.
-The curriculum includes classes in electrical circuits and systems, electronic communications, control systems, computer hardware, and software and computer networks.
+The curriculum includes classes in web production, enterprise technology, technical writing, and project management

 Skills and Abilities